NCAS-CMS/cms-website/_archer2/pptransfer.md

  7. Run `ssh-add ~/.ssh/<jasmin_key>` where `<jasmin_key>` is the name of your JASMIN ssh-key E.g. `id_rsa_jasmin`.
 (This is the key you generated when you applied for access to JASMIN).
 Type in your passphrase when prompted to do so.

- 8. You should now be able to login to the required JASMIN transfer node (either `xfer[1-2].jasmin.ac.uk` or the high performance node `hpxfer1.jasmin.ac.uk`) without being prompted for passphrase/password.
+ 8. You should now be able to login to the required JASMIN transfer node (either `xfer[1-2].jasmin.ac.uk` or the high performance node `hpxfer[1-2].jasmin.ac.uk`) without being prompted for passphrase/password.

+ 9. Repeat for the remaining login nodes.

 ## Updating a Running Suite